hannwern/RPL-ARI-docker/README.md

 echo "source $(pwd)/environment" >> ~/.bashrc
 ```

-The environment and docker files are default using Intel GPUs.
-If you have an Nvidia GPU, you can change the `Dockerfile` and `environment` file to use this instead.
+If you have an Nvidia GPU, you can change the `Dockerfile` and `environment` file to use these.
 In the docker file line 8 was commented out, and line 45-47 was added.
-In the environment file the “docker run …” for Nvidia is commented out and the command for Intel is active.
+In the environment file the “docker run …” for Nvidia is commented out.

 Close & open a new terminal.
 The main idea now is that you can create a container that will mount one of the folders in your computer to the `src` folder of a catkin workspace in the container, and another of your folders to a folder I call `bridge` so that you can move files in and out of the container easily.